lamps-wg/automation-keyusages/draft-ietf-lamps-automation-keyusages.md

     target: https://single-market-economy.ec.europa.eu/single-market/ce-marking_en
     title: 'CE marking'
     author:
-      org: 'European Commission'
+      org: European Commission

 --- abstract

-RFC 5280 defines the ExtendedKeyUsage extension and several extended key purpose identifiers (KeyPurposeIds) for use with that extension in X.509 certificates.
-This document defines KeyPurposeIds for general-purpose and trust anchor configuration files, for software and firmware update packages, and for safety-critical communication to be included in the Extended Key Usage (EKU) extension of X.509 v3 public key certificates.
+RFC 5280 defines the Extended Key Usage (EKU) extension and several extended key purposes (KeyPurposeIds) for use with that extension in X.509 certificates.
+This document defines KeyPurposeIds for general-purpose and trust anchor configuration files, for software and firmware update packages, and for safety-critical communication to be included in the EKU extension of X.509 v3 public key certificates.

 --- middle